openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Subject Members in SSF Events {#subject-ids}

-A member of type Subject in an SSF event MAY have any claim name.
+## Subject Members {#subject-members}
+A Subject Member of a SSF event describes a subject of the event.
+A top-level claim named `sub_id` SHOULD be used to describe the primary Subject Principal of the event.

+### Existing CAEP and RISC Events
+Event types already defiend in the CAEP ({{CAEP}}) and RISC ({{RISC}}) drafts MAY use a `subject` field within the `events` claim of the SSF eent to describe the primary Subject Principal of the event.
+SSF Transmitters SHOULD include the top-level `sub_id` claim even for these existing event types.

+### New Event Types
+New event types MUST use the top-level `sub_id` claim and MUST NOT use the `subject` field in the `events` claim to describe the primary Subject Principal.

+### Additional Subject Members
+Specific event types MAY define additional Subject Members if required to describe additional subjects of that event type (e.g. a Transferee).
+These additional subject fields MAY have any field name.

+### Subject Member Values
 Each Subject Member MUST refer to exactly one Subject Principal.

-A Subject may be a "simple subject" or a "complex subject".
+The value of a Subject Member MAY be a "simple subject" or a "complex subject".

 ## Simple Subject Members {#simple-subjects}